gaiaresources/abis-mapping/abis_mapping/templates/survey_metadata_v3/templates/instructions.md

 editing CSV files with other software.

 Larger datasets may be more readily ingested using the API interface.
 Please contact
-<bdr-support@gaiaresources.com.au> to make us aware of your data needs.
+<bdr-support@dcceew.gov.au> to make us aware of your data needs.

 ## TEMPLATE FIELDS
 The template file contains the field names in the top row that form part of the core Survey